Mastodon

 Is Trading 212 a Scam?
 The Honest UK Answer

 No, Trading 212 is not a scam.
 It is a UK-authorised and FCA-regulated investment firm (FRN 609146 for Trading 212 UK Ltd), it has been operating since 2004, and the cash and assets in its Invest and ISA accounts are protected by the Financial Services Compensation Scheme up to £85,000 per person.
-The reason people search "is Trading 212 a scam" is mostly the modern instinct that anything offering a financial service for free must have a catch.
+People search "is Trading 212 a scam" because anything offering a financial service for free seems to have a catch.
 There is a catch.
 It is just not "scam."
-This article walks through how Trading 212 actually makes money, what the legitimate risks are, and what you should genuinely be careful about.
+Here is how Trading 212 makes money and what the legitimate risks are.

 Contents